by John Hallmark Neff

 Individual watercolors will be marked as SOLD once they have been purchased.

-Purchase price for the watercolors includes the signed, limited edition of the book and the 2-sided print, the NC sales taxes on these items, and their shipping / handling.
+Purchase price for the watercolors includes the signed, limited edition of the book and the 2-sided print, the NC sales taxes on these items if applicable, and their shipping / handling.

 Questions?
 Email Alex Albright: email@example.com or call him: 252-749-7974.